jbrown1618/vector/docs/api/vector.arraymatrix.adjoint.md

 `Matrix<S>`

+The adjoint

+## Remarks

-The adjoint of the matrix
+The adjoint of a matrix A is the conjugate of the transpose of A